 |•||Storage size – The bigger your phone’s storage space, the more value it has.|

 When looking to trade in your used iPhone 5 or 5s, the best thing you can do is look up resale values with an array of buyback programs.
 Depending on which trade-in option you use, your iPhone’s resale value can fluctuate dramatically (sometimes two times as much, or more).
-So, while ecoATM might offer you a meager $6 on your iPhone 5c, you could get $30 by choosing GadgetGone.
+So, while ecoATM might offer you up to $8 on your iPhone 5s, you could get $15 by choosing GadgetGone.

 Regardless of whether you’re upgrading or just looking to put cash in your pocket fast, it pays to shop around.
 Don’t forget to think beyond popular options like your carrier, Apple Trade In, and big-box retailers to include buyback sites like GadgetGone and outside-the-box options such as ecoATM, Amazon, and GameStop.
 And be on the watch for any limited-time promotions that might be available or price-matching guarantees to make sure you get the most money possible (GadgetGone will beat any of our competitors’ offers by $5).